The days of Snapchat being used solely for sending pictures between friends are over.

 When in doubt, give your followers something they can actually use.
 Send out discounts and other promotional offers via Snapchat.

 This strategy will also help you drive sales and increase conversions.
-KIND used this strategy to offer their Snapchat followers 15% off a purchase.
+Forever 21 uses this strategy to offer their Snapchat followers 40% off a purchase.

-When you’re posting on Snapchat, keep the overall goal of your company in mind.
+When posting on Snapchat, keep your company’s overall goal in mind.
 Don’t get distracted with all the other bells and whistles.

 You want sales.

 Offering discounts is a great way to accomplish this.

 Earlier, we talked about letting someone else take over your Snapchat account.
 But another effective strategy is taking over another account yourself.